andregoiano/nation_inc/README.md

 Sign up to your brand new virtual citizenship.

-Nation, Inc is a decentralized, unaffiliated cross-study of political theory, human rights, and technology.
+Nation, Inc is a decentralized, unaffiliated cross-study of political theory, human rights, morality, and technology.

 We don't believe that the concept of the nation-state is applicable anymore.